Ice vs Heat for Treating Rotator Cuff Tendinitis/Tears

 When it comes to using ice and heat for treating a torn rotator cuff, it's important to keep in mind that both ice AND heat are very effective ways to relieve pain and heal.
 Most people will think one is better over the other from their own experience or what a doctor / physical therapist has previously told them.

-Each temperature therapy has its own unique benefits for rotator cuff healing, and when used together they provide a powerful advantage to long-term healing.
+Each temperature treatment has its own unique benefits for the rotator cuff, and when used together (not at the same time!) they provide a powerful advantage to long-term healing.
 You may already know that ice or heat feels better on your shoulder, and this could influence your decision too.

 The bottom line is that ice and heat are exceptional, natural, pain relievers and healers for your rotator cuff injury.